nasa/cFE/docs/cFE_6_6_0_version_description.md

 functionally tested with the hardware/software platforms listed in Table 1.5-1 below (build test platform is included for completeness).

+**Table 1.5-1 - Functional Test Platforms Associated with this FSW Version**

 -------------------------------------------------------------------------------------------------------------
 Machine         CPU         Operating System    PSP          Notes